CBICA/DeepMRSeg/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/abb2c20d73ed464180494bf2fed3f0eb)](https://app.codacy.com/gh/CBICA/DeepMRSeg?utm_source=github.com&utm_medium=referral&utm_content=CBICA/DeepMRSeg&utm_campaign=Badge_Grade_Settings)

-DeepMRSeg is a Python-based package for processing and analysis of MRI images.
+DeepMRSeg is a Python-based package for MRI image segmentation.
 The package is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania.
-As the name implies, main modules of DeepMRSeg are built upon Deep Learning models that perform a set of image segmentation steps on initial scans.
+As the name implies, main modules of DeepMRSeg are built upon Deep Learning models that perform a set of image segmentation steps on MRI scans.

-DeepMRSeg aims to provide users a ***robust*** and ***accurate*** toolset for performing common image processing tasks in neuroimaging.
-In order to be able to meet these challenges DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners _[1]_.
+DeepMRSeg aims to provide users a ***robust***, ***accurate*** and ***user-friendly*** toolset for performing common segmentation tasks in neuroimaging.
+In order to meet these challenges, the development of DeepMRSeg was guided by following set of fundamental principles:

+* ***Efficient network architecture:*** DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners for a robust segmentation  _[1]_.
-A second major feature of DeepMRSeg is a set of pre-trained models provided for various tasks.
-Importantly, we applied intensive model training using very large and diverse MRI datasets with carefully verified ground-truth labels.
+* ***Model repository with extensively trained models:*** We provide a set of pre-trained models for various segmentation tasks.
+We applied model training using ***_very large and diverse MRI datasets_*** with carefully curated and verified ground-truth labels.
+* ***Easy installation and application:*** Using a few simple commands, users can easily install DeepMRSeg on different platforms, download pre-trained models, and apply these models on their images.
+* ***Extensibility:*** DeepMRSeg is built using a generic network architecture and a software package that allows extending it with minimal efforts.
+The model repository will grow in the future with regular addition of new models and tasks.

 ## Supported Platforms
 We have tested DeepMRSeg on the following platforms: